directed by Enrico Masi, Italia-Francia, durata 81′

 Available for free for up to 400 people

-LIVE Workshop with Enrico Masi: Tuesday 10th November – 4 pm, Il Piccolo Cinema
+Live on Facebook: Workshop with Enrico Masi: Tuesday 10th November – 4 pm

 Cinema was born for documenting reality.
 For this reason, even today, the most important experiments are carried out through this form.
 The conception of reality has changed alongside film history.
 During the studies conducted on the transformation of the metropolitan contexts of Berlin, London, Rio de Janeiro and overall, on the urban environment close to the Mega Event, I was able to develop a visual approach useful to this study.
 The combination of participatory ethnography, psycho-geography, anthropology and visual sociology has allowed this approach to find landmarks in the history of political cinema, later defined cinema of observation, up to the establishment of a language in which the documentary becomes an object of pure creation.
 Overcoming a dialectic barrier and a sectoral boundary between fiction and non-fiction, this workshop tries to identify this line, where “Reality” is the object we must tail and film, an eternal ensemble of contradictions, a chance for cultural and urban studies to meet, a field of analysis for the understanding of the present.